 When it comes to working and staying motivated in the studio, whether full time or part time, it can be hard to keep the creative juices flowing.
 While some people do not have a hard time continuing their work and staying motivated, others find it difficult to stay motivated and continue a project or start a new one.
 It can be hard to go back into the studio if you are feeling less creative or drained, so here are nine ways to get your energy and creativity back so you can dominate the studio.

 1. Intrinsic Motivations

 Focus on your internal motivations instead of outward motivations.
 Don’t focus on the outward rewards such as fame, money, praise, and appreciation.
 Instead, focus on striving to better yourself and your work.
 If your work has a greater purpose or meaning it will be easier to find the motivation to go back to your work during the easy and the hard times.
 While fame, money, praise, and appreciation are nice they won’t get you through the challenging times when your creativity is low.
 Finding motivation in the meaning behind your work and focusing on improving your work will be better for you in the long run.
 There are few things that are more motivating than seeing the physical proof that your work has improved over time and that you are getting better at you craft.
-Get some Motivational Posters to put up in your studio.

 2. Setting the Mood